Lord-Rapture/lord-rapture.Github.io/content/post/first-post.md

 # My Goals - HomeWise
 I do a few things at home including reading tech books & blogs, Some of which i will be rewiewing and sharing my thoughts on this blog.
 I also do some coding and i am starting to get into bug bounty hunting.
 Havn't had my first bug that was worth anything yet but i will also share that on here.
 I also tinker around with loads of tech things at home.

+Well thats it for today hopefully i will add something to this site every week at the least just an update on whats going on.

+Elliott